nodejs/node/doc/api/webstreams.md

   {ReadableStream}.

-The `readableStream.locked` property is `false` by default, and is switch to `true` while there is an active reader consuming the stream's data.
+The `readableStream.locked` property is `false` by default, and is switched to `true` while there is an active reader consuming the stream's data.

 #### `readableStream.cancel([reason])`